What should I do? Rekey or change locks?

 Could there be another and cheaper solution to this problem?

-To the above questions, what most people are never aware of is there is a better and much cheaper solution.
+Most people are never aware that there is a better and much cheaper solution to the above questions.

 Other than changing all those locks in your house, you can opt to rekey them.

-It is true not all the time rekeying will be the best solution, but through this article, we are going to explain why and when you should choose either between the two.
+It is true not all the time rekeying will be the best solution, but through this article, we will explain why and when you should choose either between the two.

 What is the difference between a lock change and a lock re-key?